[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 and west of Tennessee Tombigbee Waterway

 Shayne could remember personal "escapades" by Mark during his "OWL Radio" years.
-Shayne said that Dick Biddle, who hired Shayne in 1971 right off Sand Mountain, considered Mark's professional attitudes outrageous, but Dick changed his assessment after Mark's great success in Birmingham radio.
+Shayne said that Dick Biddle, who had hired Shayne in 1971 right off Sand Mountain, considered Mark's professional attitudes outrageous, but Dick changed his assessment after Mark's great success in Birmingham radio.
 Mark and his wife Lynda have three grown children in Malibu, Burbank and Pasadena -- Matthew, Amy, and Katie.
-In his spare time he enjoys baseball, tennis, and riding his Harley Davidson.
+Joining her dad in his new 2015 Hollywood radio show, Katie is fast developing her own fan base that may be followed in the social media.
+In Mark's spare time he still enjoys baseball, tennis, and riding his Harley Davidson more than "sulfing" the California-to-Carolina mobile scene.
+"But Katie" keeps him posted anyway Facebook to Instagram.

 [2007 comment from Eddie Foote (born 1937 in Soggy Burnsville Bottom): Rick Biddle, son of Dick, put his family's flagship WOWL Radio on an FCC educational radio FM channel assignment at Burnsville.
 Biddle's "Fun 91" is on 91.9.
 Since his commercial stations originate from offices and studios in Iuka, overlooking old Jaybird Park on Front Street, he should be,